-Whichever method you use, once the dough has been knocked back and mixed or kneaded, place on a lightly floured surface.
+Whichever method you use, as soon as the dough has been knocked back and mixed or kneaded, place on a lightly floured surface.

-I actually used the excess flour from the worktop to dust my loaf with – waste not want not!!
+I actually used the excess flour from the worktop to dust my loaf with.
+Because waste not want not!

 15 minutes before your loaf is ready to bake, place a tray/grill pan in the bottom of the oven and fill with water.
-Preheat your oven to its hottest setting- mine is 250C.
+Preheat your oven to its hottest – 230C/210C fan, gas mark 8, 450F.

 When your loaf is doubled in size remove the towel.

-Place your loaf in the middle of the preheated, steamy oven, turn the heat down immediately to 225C and bake for 20 – 30 minutes depending on how dark you like your crust.
+Place your loaf in the middle of the preheated, steamy oven.
+Immediately turn the heat down to 220C/200C fan oven, gas mark 7, 425F and bake for 20 – 30 minutes depending on how dark you like your crust.
 My loaf was baked for 25 minutes.

 When golden and crusty remove your Large White Bloomer from the oven.

-Carefully – it’s hot – turn the loaf over and rap your knuckle against the base.
+Taking care, as the bread is extremely hot, turn it over and rap your knuckle against the base.
 The bread is baked if you hear a hollow sound.

-Transfer your bread to a cooling rack – this will avoid it getting a soggy bottom.
+Transfer your bread to a cooling rack.
+Doing so will avoid it getting a soggy bottom.
 Breathe in deeply.
-Remember this smell.
-This is the wonderful smell of your homemade bread.
-You can’t buy that!!
+And remember the smell.
+Because this is the wonderful smell of homemade bread and can’t buy that!

-Although it is so tempting to slice straight into your loaf, it’s better to leave it to cool completely as it will slice better.
-If you can’t resist tearing a chunk off go ahead!!
-It might be a good idea to bake another loaf, as warm bread is addictive and easily snaffled!!!
+While it may be tempting to slice straight into your loaf, it’s better to leave it to cool completely as it will slice better.
+If you can’t resist tearing a chunk off go ahead.
+Also it may be a good idea to bake another loaf, as warm bread is addictive and easily snaffled!

-When I make bread for people as a gift (and I use the word make in it’s loosest term as my bread maker does the hard stuff!) it always receives a rapturous welcome.
-Actually out of everything I bake it is probably the MOST appreciated.
+When I make bread for people as a gift (and I use the word make in it’s loosest term as my bread maker does the hard stuff) it always receives a rapturous welcome.
+And out of everything I bake it is probably the MOST appreciated.